epics-modules/lua/docs/libraries/epics-functions.md

 framework for the ioc shell.
 It's major use is to allow the lua shell to be able to call all the same functions as the ioc shell without having to have to change the code for those functions.

+# C++11 Support

+As of release R3-1, the included libraries have been updated to use the [luaaa](https://github.com/gengyong/luaaa) lua/c++ binding library.
+This requires a compiler with c++11 support.

+The libraries as they existed pre-R3-1 remain available for use under architectures that don't have c++11 support.
+Whether the lua module uses the new or the old versions of the library is controlled by the config macro CXX11_SUPPORT.
+You can change this in the module's CONFIG_SITE files.